The Lion and the Diamond Princess

 Then she looked deeply into his eyes.
 She felt his breathing getting quicker, and the stiffness between his legs warned her of what was about to happen.
 "Say you love me.
 But don't say it just because I ordered it.
 Say how you really feel."

 His hands slid over her naked skin.
-His face looked lost his utter happiness.
+His face looked lost in utter happiness.
 "I love you with all my spirit, Lucy.
 I can't ever lose you.
 I want to make you mine...for all eternity."

 "Then show me," she breathed, spreading her legs for him.

 He leaned over her, kissing her deeply.
 She loved the way his body felt heavy on top of her.
 He radiated strength, loyalty, and kindness.